 The etiology of Paget’s disease of bone remains unknown, but evidence supports both genetic and viral etiologies.
 A positive family history is found in 15–25% of patients and, when present, raises the prevalence of the disease seven- to tenfold among first-degree relatives.

 A clear genetic basis has been established for several rare familial bone disorders that clinically and radiographically resemble Paget’s disease but have more severe presentation and earlier onset.
 A homozygous deletion of the TNFRSF11B gene, which encodes osteoprotegrin (Fig. 36-1), causes juvenile Paget’s disease, also known as familial idiopathic hyperphosphatasia, a disorder characterized by uncontrolled osteoclastic differentiation and resorption.
 Familial patterns of disease in several large kindred are consistent with an autosomal dominant pattern of inheritance with variable penetrance.
 Familial expansile osteolysis, expansile skeletal hyperphosphatasia, and early-onset Paget’s disease are associated with mutations in TNFRSF11A gene, which encodes RANK (receptor activator of nuclear factor-κB), a member of the tumor necrosis factor superfamily critical for osteoclast differentiation (Fig. 36-1).
 Finally, mutations in the gene for valosin-containing protein cause a rare syndrome with autosomal dominant inheritance and variable penetrance known as inclusion body myopathy with Paget’s disease and frontotemporal dementia (IBMPFD).
-The role of genetic factors is less clear in the more ...
+The role of genetic factors is less clear ...